Floxarik/european-iban-generator-extension/README.md

-# European IBAN Generator Extension
+# Random European IBAN Generator Extension

-A Chrome extension that generates valid IBANs for all European countries.
+A Chrome extension that randomly generates valid IBANs for all European countries.
 Perfect for QA testing, development, and educational purposes.

 ![Preview](assets/iban-generator-preview.gif)